Transformation: Rainbow-Rose Blossom Overcomes Anorexia!

 I was terrified to eat a single blueberry, weighing myself up to 9 times in a single session and had a tortuous bathroom ritual which involved trying to make myself throw up.
 The 'voices' demanding me to stand in the mirror while ridiculing and torturing me and then being demanded to do a certain amount of sit ups, it left me feeling like any part of a soul I had, had been shattered into tiny pieces.

 Every single part of my mind was tortured and possessed by the demon living in my head in which I didn't want to live or die so around I went in a vicious circle of its mind games, body dysmorphia, self hatred and felt trapped, lost, stuck, broken and alone.

-My full name Rainbow-Rose Blossom means growing into different colours of love representing through everything you go through in life it grows you and you become a better person.
+My full name Rainbow-Rose Blossom means growing into different colors of love representing through everything you go through in life it grows you and you become a better person.

 My fitness journey has also come with challenges from struggles with food, gaining weight to build muscle, sickness and injury but I have found a true passion for exercise especially lifting along with muscle building and clean eating.
 Exercise and being able to be healthy and strong is one of the greatest gifts that has come from recovery after being unhealthy and unable to do it for so long, I am the strongest, healthiest and happiest I've ever been.

 I have good and bad days but I am truly grateful for my journey.
 I wouldn't be who I am today and have the knowledge, wisdom, strength, gratitude and the relationship with my parents that I do now and I wouldn't change that for the world.
 I love that I am different and that I am me, it is truly the most beautiful, inspirational and powerful thing you can ever be is the unique person that you are.